A federal judge in New York ruled that the Fox Entertainment Group Inc. series “Touch” doesn’t violate the copyright of author Everette Hallford.

 Hallford plans to appeal, said his lawyer, Joseph Nohavicka, a partner at Mavromihalis Pardalis & Nohavicka LLP in Astoria, New York.
 In a telephone interview, Nohavicka expressed disappointment in the ruling, while saying, “Judge Pauley listened very carefully during the arguments.”

-Fox lawyer Jonathan Zavin, a partner at Loeb & Loeb LLP (1300L), didn’t return a call seeking comment on the ruling.
+Fox lawyer Jonathan Zavin, a partner at Loeb & Loeb LLP (1300L:US), didn’t return a call seeking comment on the ruling.

 The case is Hallford v.
 Fox Entertainment Group Inc., 12- cv-1806, U.S. District Court, Southern District of New York (Manhattan).